 What We Don’t Like About Pure Water Pebbles White Aquarium Sand

-The bacteria can cause an unavoidable ‘rotten egg’-like the smell in the tank.
+The bacteria can cause an unavoidable ‘rotten egg’-like smell in the tank.
 The cloudiness takes a long time to settle without a good filtering system, so beware.
 Bigger tanks require much more weekly and monthly maintenance to keep the sand clean.
-This sand will create a messy and dirty looking appearance in the tank all the time if you have bottom-dwelling fish that will swim around in the substrate.
+This sand will create a messy and dirty-looking appearance in the tank all the time if you have bottom-dwelling fish that will swim around in the substrate.

 - Full of healthy bacteria